Pimea

 Pimea is a genus of land planarians that currently contains a single species, Pimea monticola, from the central highlands of New Caledonia.

 Description

 Pimea monticola is characterized by an expanded anterior end with a musculo-glandular organ in the form of an adhesive pad.
-The cutaneous longitudinal musculature is partially insunk into the mesenchyma and originates a retractor muscle associated to the musculo-glandular organ.
+The cutaneous longitudinal musculature is partially sunk into the mesenchyma and originates a retractor muscle associated to the musculo-glandular organ.
 The mesenchymal musculature is weak.
 The copulatory apparatus lacks adenodactyls and has an intra-antral penis papilla.

 Etymology

 The genus name Pimea comes from a pre-colonial Melanesian clan, the Pime, that lived in an area close to the type-locality.
 The specific epithet monticola comes from Latin mons, a mountain + -cola, dweller, inhabitant, thus meaning "mountain dweller".